 Here’s what we know:

-Across the nation, many schools use a variety of different interventions and ways to monitor student learning under the names of “early intervening services” and “response to intervention.”
-One of the most compelling is “Response to Intervention” or “RTI,” which is a way of screening children, early in their schooling, to help educators identify those who may not be responding to instruction – and thus may be at risk for school failure.
-The technique allows schools, on a schoolwide basis, to provide students more intensive support–and monitor their progress—in every classroom.
+Across the nation, schools use a variety of different interventions and ways to monitor student learning under the names of “early intervening services” and “response to intervention.”
+One of the most compelling is “Response to Intervention” or “RTI,” which is a way of screening children, early in their schooling, to help educators identify those who may not be responding to instruction–and thus may be at risk for failure.
+The technique allows schools to provide students with more intensive support–and monitor their progress—in every classroom.

-What makes RTI different and successful, is that it is focused on each child’s achievement through the use of problem solving.
+What makes RTI different and successful is that it’s focused on each child’s achievement through the use of problem solving.
 It uses evidence-based practices that help meet the needs of every child, practices that include effective instruction and differentiated curriculum.
-It is based on sound screening data and progress monitoring resulting in data-based decision-making.
+It’s based on sound screening data and progress monitoring resulting in data-based decision-making.
 And of critical importance, it is timely and informative.
 When implemented well, RTI can enhance how all students are taught.
 By viewing RTI as a whole-school or whole-district approach that involves multiple tiers of increasing supports and interventions, teachers continuously monitor how students are doing and provide assistance as soon as it’s needed.
 It is not just another initiative or another label.

 While RTI is an instructional framework focused on student response to instruction and intervention, it has become interchangeable with “Multi-Tier System of Supports” or “MTSS.”
 MTSS is an instructional framework, yet it differs in one major aspect—it is far more comprehensive.
 Simply put, MTSS is the guiding framework for school improvement activities that includes a continuum of increasingly intense research-based interventions provided to students that respond to their academic and/or behavioral needs.
 It includes the early identification and quick response to the needs of any struggling learner, is prevention-oriented, and resolves the disconnected nature of the supports within our schools.
 The outcome is to ensure that each student achieves to high standards.